Best website for Herkimer diamond information

 If hot fluids moved through the Herkimer district then these fluids would have left "signs" in the rock.
 The most obvious of these signs is highly altered rock, rock that has been changed by the hot fluids.
 Is there evidence of this in the Herkimer mining district?

 Photo 1: Very bleached white rock, almost like pumice and nicked named that by some miners.
-The is a 3 foot wide boulder moved during heavy equipment work at DA, 2009.
+This is a 3 foot wide boulder moved during heavy equipment work at DA, 2009.

 Photo 4: In some instances the leaching of the rock is so intense that there is no rock left behind, just a skeleton of quartz.
 Imagine the material in photo 3 with all of the brownish red rock gone.
 Sample from TCR, donated by the mine owners, 2010.